civkoweLove/Maps/README.md

 ### maps details
 * Continents v0.8
   * FIX:
+    * HB Core and LekMap Core are changed into 2.2 (v.09)
+    * Forest size is added with values: 13% sparse / 18% - average / 23% - plentiful (v.09)
+    * Desert size is added with values: 12%- sparse / 22% - average / 32% - plentiful (v.09)
     * OneContinent challenge is now possible - main continent is  bigger 3:1 than lower (v.08)
     * must be coast option added (v0.8)
     * mountains and hills are back again (v0.8)